googlefonts/glyphsets/GLYPHSETS.md

 # GF Arabic Core

-_Description partially salvaged from old README, so language lists manually defined in the description may be outdated or irrelevant:_
+> _Description partially salvaged from old README, so languages manually listed here may be outdated or irrelevant and need to be replaced by language code lists:_
+>
 > Basic character set covering the 3 most widely used languages

 `GF_Arabic_Core` is **statically** defined as: